 73. The mechanisms in place in the ECE region for regulating inland transport of dangerous goods continues to work well.
 The cooperation of ECE with OTIF, CCNR and their commitment to transpose the provisions recommended by the United Nations into the three main legal instruments (RID/ADR/ADN) regulating international transport of dangerous goods by rail, road and inland waterways in the region resulted in full harmonization of these instruments between themselves and with similar instruments regulating maritime and air transport.
 This harmonization is essential for the facilitation of international trade and multimodal transport.
 The commitment of the EU to apply the provisions of RID, ADR and ADN to domestic traffic contributes greatly to this global harmonization.
 This national application of RID, ADR and ADN implies also that EU countries attach an increasing importance to the consistency of the mode specific provisions of RID, ADR and ADN with the European standards developed by the European Committee for Standardization (CEN), many of which are now made of mandatory application through RID, ADR and ADN although many parties are not involved in their elaboration.

 74. Attendance at meetings showed a high level of participation of EU countries, Norway, Switzerland, the Russian Federation, Turkey and Ukraine and NGOs, as usual.
-Nevertheless, several countries with economies in transition such as Albania, Azerbaijan, Belarus, Moldova, the Former Yugoslav Republic of Macedonia, Kazakhstan, Morocco and Tunisia remained unrepresented, likely due to financial constraints.
+Nevertheless, several countries with economies in transition such as Albania, Azerbaijan, Belarus, Georgia, Moldova, the Former Yugoslav Republic of Macedonia, Kazakhstan, Morocco and Tunisia remained unrepresented, likely due to financial constraints.
 Stronger participation from such countries would be to their benefit, not only because of a better involvement in the updating process, but also to share and discuss implementation problems with more experienced countries.
-Unfortunately funds and staff resources for technical assistance remain scarce, however the Sustainable Transport Division could participate in 2014 in a series of seminars launched by the European Union in the context of its EuroMed project in North Africa and Middle East countries intended to promote road transport ECE legal instruments, including ADR.
+Unfortunately funds and staff resources for technical assistance remain scarce, however the Sustainable Transport Division could participate in 2016 in the preparation of the UNECE Road Safety Performance Review in Georgia which included a part on ADR and transport of dangerous goods.
+The Sustainable Transport Division also participated in a series of seminars launched by the European Union in the context of its EuroMed project in North Africa and Middle East countries intended to promote road transport ECE legal instruments, including ADR and in events organised by the IRU to promote the ADR in countries of the Arab League and in China.
+In 2016, the EuroMed project also facilitated the participation of representatives of Algeria, Israel, Jordan and Tunisia in the meetings.
+In 2017, the Sustainable Transport Division also participated in an event in the Russian Federation to present the new amendments to ADR and in a conference in China where the possible adoption of ADR is discussed.

 Cluster 9.b.
 Transport of Dangerous Goods (UNECE)